lncodes/docs/templates/README-template.md

 <h2 id="contribute">🤝 Contribute</h2>

 We appreciate your interest in contributing to this project!
-For detailed guidelines on how to report issues and submit pull requests, please check out our [Contributing Guidelines](CONTRIBUTING.md).
+For detailed guidelines on reporting issues and submitting pull requests, see our [Contributing Guidelines](CONTRIBUTING.md).

 <h2 id="discussion">💬 Discussion</h2>

-If you have any questions or want to discuss anything related to this project, visit our [Discussion Forum]({{REPOSITORY_URL}}/discussions).
-You can also leave comments on [BLOG_NAME - Last Night Codes]([BLOG_LINK]) blog post for more in-depth discussion on this project’s topics.
+If you have any questions or wish to discuss anything related to this project, visit our [Discussion Forum]({{REPOSITORY_URL}}/discussions).
+You can also leave comments on the [BLOG_NAME - Last Night Codes](BLOG_LINK) blog post for a more in-depth discussion of this project’s topics.

 <h2 id="license"> 📋 License</h2>